First off tell me about yourself?

 I understand you self published, why did you go down that route and how do you feel it went?

 I self published between 2015-2017.
 Then from there I decided to enter in 2018 as a traditional published author.
 The reason I self published is because like I stated before, taking rejection is the hardest thing to experience as a writer.
 However, I decided to make a name for myself.
 I stumbled a bit when going this route.
 I made a few mistakes, my book wasn’t ready for the world.
 It did have errors here and there.
 But I didn’t let that stop me from making my goal possible.
 Then when I decided to revise the book and revamp my series.
 I saw growth in my projects.
 I accepted my mistakes and use them as examples for other writers who look up to me.
+You can purchase both my books on Amazon by clicking here and here.

 When you write do you stick to a specific genre or do you tend to shift style a lot?